mm696626/MarioStrikersChargedMusicReplacer/README.md

 ### Mario Strikers Charged Music Replacer
 * A tool allows you to replace music in the STREAM_GEN_Music.nlxwb file of Mario Strikers Charged
 * Note that this won't let you replace character themes and such since unfortunately they have character voices baked into them
-* This tool also lets you generate IDSP files for use in the prequel, Super Mario Strikers (that game has basically no music, but it's neat anyway)

 ### Important Note
 * Looping points aren't supported since the game will just ignore them